bean601/retro-internet/README.md

 Ever wondered what the internet was like in 1999?
 Wonder no more!

-A .NET Core web application that dynamically rewrites archive.org HTML pages, providing a nostalgic browsing experience.
+This is a .NET Core web application that dynamically rewrites archive.org HTML pages, giving you that nostalgic dial-up browsing experience.

 ## Overview

-This project runs as a .NET Core web application under nginx on port 5000, with DNS manipulation handled by dnsmasq to create a contained retro browsing environment.
+This project runs as a .NET Core web application under nginx on port 5000, with DNS manipulation handled by dnsmasq for a contained retro browsing environment.

 ## System Components